Felipe Sandoval

-Felipe Emilio Sandoval Cabrerizo (26 May 1886 - 6 July 1939) (also known as "Doctor Muñiz") was a Spanish bricklayer, career robber, a violent killer and spy who associated with anarchist activities in France and very prominently in Spain during the Spanish Civil War.
+Felipe Emilio Sandoval Cabrerizo (26 May 1886 - 6 July 1939) (also known as "Doctor Muñiz") was a Spanish bricklayer, career robber, a killer and spy who associated with anarchist activities in France and very prominently in Spain during the Spanish Civil War.

 Biography

 He was born in the poor former suburb of Las Injurias in Madrid.
 His mother had moved from Torrelaguna to the capital to escape hunger and she worked as a washerwoman in the Manzanares district.
 He did not know his father.
 Sandoval spent his childhood in an orphanage.
 In his youth, he worked as a bricklayer but also began his criminal career.
 In 1919, he was imprisoned in cárcel Modelo de Barcelona (Barcelona Model Prison) after committing a robbery.
 An unsuccessful escape attempt resulted in a severe beating on Christmas Eve which permanently disfigured his face.
 He was regarded variously by fellow prisoners as a man of no beliefs or ideas, a professional criminal or simply a killer or thug.
 He left Spain and settled in Paris, where from 1926 he would attend meetings of the anarchist Juan García Oliver, a founder of the armed group Los Solidarios which had been organized to counter oppressive practices by employers and government sectors against the unions in Barcelona; at these meetings he would find other anarchists who'd fled Spain.
 Los solidarios was also a precursor to the Federación Anarquista Ibérica (FAI) in Spain, which became allied to the Confederación Nacional del Trabajo (CNT), a grouping of anarcho-syndicalist trade unions.